PiyushMishra318/slate/source/index.html.md

 ##Car
-for all apis related to car
+This section contains documentation for all the apis that handle Car data on the Greasy Monkey platform.
 ##Document
-for all apis related to documents
+This section contains documentation for all the apis that handle documents uploaded on the Greasy Monkey platform.
 ##Service request
-for all apis related to services
+This section contains documentation for all the apis that handle service requests on the Greasy Monkey platform.
 #ADMIN
+This section explains about all the apis used in the admin login of Greasy Monkey.
 ##Camp
-for all apis related to camps
+This section contains documentation for all the apis that handle camp data on the Greasy Monkey platform.
 ##Brand
+This section contains documentation for all the apis that handle brand data on the Greasy Monkey platform.
 ##Add Brand

 >The below code sample shows you how to use this api